 You can also import an image by dragging it directly into your pin’s design area in the main browser window.
 The images will automatically scale themselves to fit within the space provided on the board.
 They will not stretch out of proportion or look strange as they would should they be imported as part of a text post.

-If there’s too much text for an image to be readable within that space, try cropping it first before posting so that users won’t have trouble reading everything at once!
+If there’s too much text for an image to be readable within that space, try cropping it before posting so users won’t have trouble reading everything simultaneously!

 Remember that when adding multiple images into one pin like this—no matter what size each piece is when imported—it will always scale down proportionally so that everything looks good together!